 Atopic dermatitis is one of the more common causes of an itchy breast or nipple.
 Commonly known as eczema, this condition involves skin inflammation and is usually found to occur in breastfeeding women.
 You could also have allergic dermatitis, which means your skin forms an allergic response to contact with products like non-purified lanolin, chamomile ointment, and perfumes.

-You may have eczema because of irritation from friction when you run or the use
+You may have eczema because of irritation from friction when you run or the use of harsh clothing, water, soaps, and even certain detergents.
+Following are the symptoms of areola or nipple dermatitis.1

 - Itching, burning, and pain